What Is Collagen? Health Benefits and Different Types - Dr. Axe

 Increasing collagen levels can help your skin look firmer, increase smoothness, and help your skin cells keep renewing and repairing normally.
 According to one randomized, triple-blind, placebo-controlled study, it also helps counteract the effects of aging and collagen loss, such as looser skin, more wrinkles and less elasticity.

-Other double-blind, placebo-controlled studies investigating the anti-aging properties of collagen have found that 2.5–5 grams of collagen hydrolysate used among women aged 35–55 once daily for eight weeks can significantly improve skin elasticity, skin moisture, transepidermal water loss (dryness) and skin roughness, all with little to no side effects.
+Other double-blind, placebo-controlled studies investigating its anti-aging properties have found that 2.5–5 grams of collagen hydrolysate used among women aged 35–55 once daily for eight weeks can significantly improve skin elasticity, skin moisture, transepidermal water loss (dryness) and skin roughness, all with little to no side effects.

 This makes it one of the best natural skin care ingredients available.
 Collagen benefits also include reducing cellulite and stretch marks.